layilin/SP23-33852/_texts/sc-page016.md

 - May be solicited, by wily ways,
 - To draw her humid train, and, prattling, run
 - Down the reviving slopes?
 Or shall she say
-- What glebes ungrateful to each other art,
+- What glebes[^f16n1] ungrateful to each other art,
 - Their genial treasures ope to fire alone?
 [150]
 - Record the different composts; which the cold
 - To plastic gladness warm?
 The torrid, which